Renée Zellweger: 2014–present: Resurgence and Judy

 Her next role was that of Judy Garland in 2019's biographical drama Judy.
 Based on the West End and Broadway play End of the Rainbow, the film chronicles the last years of Garland's life, shortly before her death in 1969.
 Zellweger performed her own vocals in the film and her songs had to be performed in front of a live audience.
 Judy premiered to positive reviews at the Telluride Film Festival, and certain critics considered it to be the finest performance of her career.
 It also screened at the Toronto International Film Festival on 10 September 2019.
 Zoe Gahan of Vanity Fair found her "witty, sharp and devastating in the title role" and added that "it is hard to tell where Garland stops and Zellweger starts".
 Peter Travers of Rolling Stone opined, "Zellweger performs miracles playing Judy Garland: singing her heart out, baring her bruised soul and acting with a ferocity that ultimately rises to a state of grace."
 For her portrayal of Garland, Zellweger won numerous awards and accolades, including the Golden Globe Award, Screen Actors Guild Award, BAFTA Award and Academy Award.
 Zellweger's win made her just the seventh actress to win an Oscar in both acting categories and the fourth to win Best Actress after Best Supporting Actress.
 The film's soundtrack additionally earned her a Grammy Award nomination for Best Traditional Pop Vocal Album.

 Two and a half years later, in 2022, Zellweger took on her first starring role in network television in the NBC crime drama miniseries The Thing About Pam.
 She starred as Pam Hupp, who was involved in the 2011 murder of Betsy Faria.
 The part required her to wear face and body prosthetics, which took 80 minutes to apply.
 The series and her performance received mixed reviews from critics.
-IndieWire's Ben Travers called her performance "exaggerated", while John Doyle of The Globe and Mail said that she "brings an equal amount of vinegary exuberance to the work."
+IndieWire's Ben Travers called her performance "exaggerated", while John Doyle of The Globe and Mail said that she "brings an equal amount of vinegary exuberance to the work".

+Zellweger played Jones again in the sequel Bridget Jones: Mad About the Boy, which released in 2025.
+In the same year, she joined the cast of Hulu's Only Murders in the Building for its fifth season, in the role of Camila White.